Competence field 1: Competency in one or more scientific disciplines

 - Confident in working independently as well as in team.

-- Insight into the ethical and regulatory aspects of environmental methods and applications thereof in societal and scientific contexts.
+- Insight into the ethical and regulatory aspects of food methods and applications thereof in societal and scientific contexts.

 - Able to participate in, and critically add to, social debates and trends regarding life science technology in society.